grantzeng/leetcode/journal.md

 ### 134
 Spent way too much time on understanding this question.
 The lesson seems to be: paying attention to constraints on whether solution exists or not, and figuring out how that constraint might affect how you go about finding a solution.

+# 2024-06-09 Wed

+### 134
+Proof needs a few tweaks but non urgent

+### What we're doing today:
+Focus on learning the greedy algorithm techniques.
+No brain space for doing test questions.

+# 2024-06-17 Mon
+Probably need to be a bit more consistent...

+### 402
+Right I think all I have the brainpower for today is -- at least understand the intuition of how the algorithm works.
+Not at all apparent to me how you'd come up with the solution.